This Annex is concerned with enabling buildings to participate as flexible demand assets in energy systems.

 At COP28, jurisdictions committed to double the global average annual rate of energy efficiency improvements.
 The IEA identifies ‘Leveraging digital innovation to enhance system-wide efficiency’ as one of its ten strategic principles for achieving this[1].

-In addition to energy security benefits, flexibility enables buildings to reduce emissions by consuming energy when the instantaneous grid carbon intensity is lower.
+In addition to energy security benefits, flexibility enables buildings to reduce emissions by consuming energy when the instantaneous carbon intensity of the energy source is lower.
 ‘Time stamped’ carbon emissions accounting, will become progressively more important (compared with carbon accounting using average annual emissions factors) as the energy system transitions to variable renewable energy sources.

-Consistent with IEA recommendations, this new Annex aims to combine the learnings of Annex 81 and Annex 82 to unlock the availability of flexible loads, from heating and cooling resources in buildings.
+Consistent with IEA recommendations, this new Annex aims to combine the learnings of Annex 81 'Data-Driven Smart Buildings' and Annex 82 'Energy Flexible Buildings Towards Resilient Low Carbon Energy Systems', to unlock the availability of flexible loads in buildings.
 This is expected to be achieved by focussing on (i) the digitalisation framework necessary for automating asset dispatch and resource quantification, and (ii) by improving the TRL/CRL of flexible heating and cooling products and services.

 Key research questions that this Annex will address include:

-- What heating and cooling flexibility products and services are the most widely useable, predictable and cost-effective (achieve a target cost of <$200/kVA)?
+- What heating and cooling flexibility products and services are the most widely useable, predictable and cost-effective (with a target cost of <$200/kVA)?

-- How can energy flexibility be characterised and communicated, in operational settings, to continuously inform markets of the forecast availability of heating and cooling systems to be able to provide demand flexibility services?
+- How can energy flexibility be characterised and communicated, in operational settings, to continuously inform markets of forecast availability of the flexibility resource?
 How can this be automated and certified?

 - How can flexibility resources be managed (in aggregate) to both improve the certainty that outcomes will be delivered, and avoid rebound effects when flexible resources return to service?